-In a longitudinal study starting with couples in their first year of marriage, Dr. Terri Orbuch, PhD continued to check in with the couples, even those who ultimately divorced (46%) eventually over the 25 years of the study so far.
-She even followed many of the divorced people into new relationships and asked what they had learned from their mistakes.
-What marriage advice came from this?
-Some points are widely known and talked about issues that come up for couples in marriage.
-But there are a few that I think are particularly important and too often taken for granted.
-I encourage you to consider the following aspects of your marriage or relationship and whether they can benefit from some improvement.
-If you’re not currently in a relationship, reflect upon them for the future.
+In a longitudinal study starting with couples in their first year of marriage, Dr. Terri Orbuch, PhD continued to check in with the couples, even those who ultimately divorced (46%) eventually over the 25 years+ of the study so far.
+She also followed many of the divorced people into new relationships and asked what they had learned from their mistakes.

-- Less Blame, More Collaboration: As a couples therapist, this is one of the first things I work with couples around; how to shift energy away from blame and to holding a mirror up to themselves.
-If there has been damage or unintentional harm, both must learn to take responsibility and make attempts to repair along the way.
-Be sure to ask your partner what their thoughts and feelings are on the matter at hand – then validate the response.
-Remember, a healthy relationship feels more like teamwork, less adversarial.
+- Less Blame, More Collaboration Can you shift from finger pointing to holding a mirror up to yourself?
+And if there has been damage or unintentional harm, both must learn to take responsibility and make repair attempts.
+With conflict, ask your partner what their thoughts and feelings are on the matter.
+Validate their response no matter your feelings.
+They will very likely be different and there needs to be room for that.
+A healthy relationship feels more like teamwork than adversarial.

-- Money, Money, Money: According to the study, this was the “No. 1 point of conflict in the majority of marriages, good or bad.”
-People come into marriage with their own ideas, meanings, anxieties, fears and expectations around money.
-We must circle back to the importance of communicating well and being able to hear and understand the others history with money.
+- Show Me the Money According to the study, this is the biggest source of conflict.
+People come into marriage with their own ideas, anxieties, fears and expectations around money.
+We must circle back to the importance of communicating well and being able to hear and understand the other and their meanings around money.
 Compromise is important.
-Honesty is also paramount in that when there is discomfort or disagreement around this topic, dishonesty around spending can follow which can significantly damage trust.
+Dishonesty and lack of transparency around finances can be very damaging to trust in the relationship.

-- Notice and Show Appreciation: It’s easy to get in a routine where couples forget to be affectionate, give support or compliment the other.
-It’s a habit easy to get into but also easy to break with some effort.
+- Notice and Show Appreciation: It’s easy for couples in longer term relationships to forget to attend to each other in ways they used to.
 According to this study, there is a negative long term effect of failing to “boost” the other spouses mood.
 Emotional safety and trust are built by these behaviors.
-Put up post-its as a reminder to be affirming in some way if your habit has not been this for some time.
-For those hyper-connected to their iPhones and other gadgets, set alarms.
-It’s my belief, in most cases, it’s less about not caring about each other and more about bad habits.
+Display post-it reminders if needed or for those hyper-connected to their iPhones and other gadgets (many of us these days), set alarms as reminders.
+It’s often less about the absence of caring and more about bad habits.

-As much as some might think, “Why would I take the advice of divorced people on marriage?”
-I say you should.
-They have the benefit of their experience and time to reflect.
-Married, planning marriage or hoping to marry in the future, you have a great opportunity to learn from their mistakes.
+Those who have been down the road of divorce have the benefit of experience and possibly, some time to reflect.
+Married, planning marriage or hoping to marry in the future, heeding their advice is an opportunity for you to try to avoid repeating their mistakes.